hilbix/tino/howto/wsl.md

 WSL is neat.
 It obsoltes things like Git-Shell and CygWin.
 Now you can run native Linux apps under Windows.
 This here sums things which I was not aware easily.

-> This currently is based on Windows 10 from September 2018
+> This currently is based on Windows 10 Build 17713 (from October 2018, you might need to enable insider preview)

 See also: